timonag/et-parser/README.md

 ## Script parameters
 By default, script will inherit ET package structure and replace top level with "Test Cases".
 For example, following __Test Cases|Regression Tests|FRONTEND APPS|Watching Recommendation UI__ will result in this TestLink folders __Test Cases > Regression Tests > FRONTEND APPS > Watching Recommendation UI__.
 If needed to modify the structure, use parameters: `level` and `root`:
 * `level` - controls the number of packages to skip, when generating result xml.
-With `level=3` previous example will result in this folders __Test Cases > Watching Recommendation UI__.
+E.g. `node parser.js --level=3` applied to previous example will result in this folders __Test Cases > Watching Recommendation UI__.
 Default is `1`.
 * `root` - define root folder name.
 Default is `Test Cases`.